-We cuurently offer all juniors AP US History and all senior AP Literature.
-The Brooklyn History has been classified by the New York City Department of Education as “college preparatory certified".
-Additionally students are encouraged to enroll in College Now classes at participating CUNY colleges.
+We currently offer all juniors AP US History and all senior AP Composition and Literature.
+The Participation in Government class has been classified by the New York City Department of Education as “college preparatory certified".
+Additionally students are encouraged to enroll in College Now classes at our partner CUNY colleges.

 Q: Are you a Regents school?

 Currently Spanish is offered for our high school and for our 8th graders.

 We use Pupil Path.
 While there are apps for Android and iOS, the website seems to be easier use.

 Q: What support do you offer for students with IEPs and do you have inclusion classes?

 We have Integrated Co-Teaching classes in every grade and three full-time guidance counselors on staff.
 We have a school-based support team (SBST) that includes speech therapists, occupational therapists and physical therapists.

 Q: Do you have a computer lab?

 We have a computer lab as well as laptop carts that can travel from room to room.

 PSC now offers 13 PSAL Sports for our HS students including: Girls and Boys Volleyball, Girls and Boys Swimming, Girls and Boys Varsity Basketball, Boys JV Basketball, Softball, Baseball, Girls Flag Football, Boys and Girls Outdoor track, Indoor Track and Cross-country.